To participate, students must register through their schools.

 The Museum recognizes the hard work and exceptional talent of all of the students who participate.
 Images of all submissions that are not selected for exhibition are shown on a digital display in the Museum for the duration of the exhibit.
-To participate in the display, students must submit an image of their work in the Student Entry Form by February 16, 2018.
+To participate in the display, students must submit an image of their work in the Student Entry Form.

 Lisa Chalif, Curator

 The Heckscher Museum of Art

 Lisa Chalif has been curator at the Heckscher Museum of Art since 2008.
 She has organized dozens of exhibitions that focus on various aspects of the Museumís permanent collection, as well as loan shows on a diverse range of subjects, including experimental photography, environmental art, appropriation, art and the automobile, and solo exhibitions of painters Stan Brodsky and Robert S. Neuman, as well as photographer Joseph Szabo.

 Doug Reina is a 2014 Pollock-Krasner grant recipient based in Setauket.
 He is a full-time artist who creates work en plein air and in his studio of the landscapes and people that are part of his life.
 Reina's work has been exhibited across Long Island as well as in New York City, Connecticut and Florida.

 Read artist statements by past exhibiting students.
 For more statement examples, see Past Exhibition Catalogues on the right.

 March 28 - April 27, 2014